Allergy FAQS |

 |

-Does everyone get the same vial? |
+| Does everyone get the same vial? |

 No. Each individual receives specific treatment depending upon history and clinical evaluation.
-In the case of the inhalant allergy vial, results from skin testing are used to determine safe starting doses of the various pollens, molds, animal danders, and house dust mite.
+In the case of the inhalant allergy vial, results from IgE blood testing are used to determine safe starting doses of the various pollens, molds, animal danders, and house dust mite.
 For example, a weak dilution of grass pollen would be used if there has been a strong reaction to the grass skin test.
 A stronger solution would be given for a weak test response.

 In the case of the chronic food allergy, a detailed history and sublingual evaluation is done to determine which particular food solutions are used.